mosswg/dropout-dl/readme.md

 sqlite3 cookies.sqlite "SELECT value FROM moz_cookies WHERE host LIKE '%dropout.tv%' AND name='__cf_bm';" > <build-dir>/auth_cookie
 sqlite3 cookies.sqlite "SELECT value FROM moz_cookies WHERE host LIKE '%dropout.tv%' AND name='_session';" > <build-dir>/session_cookie
 ```
-this needs to be redone every time the cookies expire (~1-2 hours)
+this needs to be redone every time the cookies expire (~30 minutes)
 #### option 3
 open firefox and go to any dropout.tv episode \
 open the dev tools and go to network then refresh \